 Store it in the fridge for up to four days and reheat portions rather than the whole pot for best food safety.

 If you don’t have an Instant Pot, don’t fret!
-Follow the instructions but in a slow cooker for 4-5 hours, or on a stovetop over a medium simmer for 1.5-2 hours.
+Follow the instructions but in a slow cooker for 4-5 hours, or on a stovetop with a rapid boil for at least 20 minutes.

 Pin it for later:

 - 24 oz (680g) baby portabella mushrooms, sliced